Suhailsubair007/Suhailsubair007/README.md

 ### 🧠 About Me
 - 🚀 Currently working as a **Full Stack Developer at Ecloto Designs Pvt Ltd**
 - 💬 Previously a **MERN Stack Developer Intern at Brototype**
-- 🧩 Passionate about **Clean Architecture, Repository Pattern, and SOLID Principles**
 - ☁️ Experienced in **cloud deployments (AWS, DigitalOcean, GCP)** with **reverse proxies (Nginx, Caddy)**
 - 💡 Always exploring **new tools, scalable architectures, and developer experience optimization**